-There are several laws in Georgia that can bring criminal charges for improper handling of controled substances.
+There are several laws in Georgia that can bring criminal charges for improper handling of controlled substances.
 Some offenses may warrant federal drug charges.

 Specifically, per Georgia Code § 16-13-78, “Obtaining or attempting to obtain dangerous drugs by fraud, forgery, or concealment of material fact,” you may be charged with a criminal misdemeanor.

 Additionally, per Georgia Code § 16-13-43, “Unauthorized distribution” addresses Schedule I or Schedule II drugs obtained via fraud, deception, or theft.
 Common forms of this offense are “doctor shopping” and unethical professional conduct.
 Doctor shopping refers to a person attempts to get multiple prescriptions by visiting multiple physicians.
 Unethical professional conduct can include physicians and pharmacists who knowingly facilitate illegal provision of controlled substances.

 Illegal distribution refers to any act to sell a prescription med or controlled substance.
 Another illegal act is something as simple as a friend handing you a pill from their personal prescription (i.e., Xanax, Adderol, Oxycontin, etc.).

 Per O.C.G.A. § 16-13-75, “possession of controlled substances or dangerous drugs by anyone other than the individual is only legal if the drugs are in the original container that was dispensed by the pharmacist.”